File: Platform\iOS\ImageViewExtensions.cs

 /// <returns>The size where the image would fit depending on the aspect ratio.</returns>

-internal static CGSize SizeThatFitsImage(this UIImageView imageView, CGSize constraints)
+internal static CGSize SizeThatFitsImage(

 {